 Level 2 Childcare Apprentice

-Watcombe Primary School Children’s Centre are looking for a level 2 childcare apprentice to join their team in Torquay.
+SPL Nurseries are looking for a Level 2 Childcare Apprentice to join their friendly team in Exeter.

 Holiday: 28 days holiday entitlement (including bank holidays) will be paid each year, during the course of your apprenticeship.

 SPL Nurseries have four nurseries in Devon, 3 of which are in Exeter who we are wanting Apprentices for.

 We have had many of our team complete both qualifications with us, enjoying their studies whilst working alongside the children.
 The ones who do their level 2, tend to do their level 3 also.
 We currently have 11 staff across the 4 nurseries doing their level 2 and 5 staff doing their level 3.